EVORA-project/evora-ontology/models/docs/availability.md

 # Slot: availability (availability)

-_The state or condition in which this item is accessible and ready for use or can be obtained_
+_The state or condition in which this item is accessible and ready for use or can be obtained._